NataliaFloridi/ProfileCard/README.md

 ## What is the project?

 Create a profile card with a photo, that can be accessed on line using HTML5, SASS, CSS.
-There are links to contact: LinkedIn, e-mail, and GitHub.
+There are links to contact LinkedIn, e-mail, and GitHub.

 ### Screenshot